groundy

 What the Nonprofit Foundation Actually Controls

-OpenAI has been deliberate in framing the Foundation’s retained powers as meaningful governance, not ceremonial oversight.
+OpenAI has been deliberate in framing the Foundation’s retained powers as substantive governance, not ceremonial oversight.
 The Foundation holds Class N Common Stock granting the exclusive ability to appoint or remove all PBC board members.
-Agreements with the California and Delaware attorneys general—whose approval was required for the restructuring—secured specific concessions: the Safety and Security Committee stays with the nonprofit, with authority to require mitigation measures “up to and including halting the release of models or AI systems.”10
+Agreements with California Attorney General Rob Bonta and Delaware Attorney General Kathy Jennings (whose sign-off was required for the restructuring) secured specific concessions: the Safety and Security Committee stays with the nonprofit, with authority to require mitigation measures “up to and including halting the release of models or AI systems.”1015

 California Attorney General Rob Bonta stated at approval that “we secured concessions that ensure charitable assets are used for their intended purpose, safety will be prioritized.”